Optimal Stopping Methodology for the Secretary Problem with Random Queries: Appendix

 where in the last equality, as we point out in Remark\,\ref{rem:3}, the indicators $\ind{\T_{k+1}>t_k}$, $\ind{\T_k=t_k},\ldots,$ $\ind{\T_1=t_1}$, $\I_{\cB_{t_1}^{t_{k}}}$ are measurable with respect to $\cZ_{t_k}^k$ and, consequently, can be placed outside the inner expectation.

 We could isolate the inner expectation and optimize it by solving the optimal stopping problem

 with respect to $\T_{k+1}$.
-Unfortunately the resulting optimal reward turns out to be a complicated expression of the information $\cZ_{t_k}^k$.
+Unfortunately the proposed optimization turns out to be unnecessarily involved resulting in an optimal reward which is a complicated expression of the information $\cZ_{t_k}^k$.
 After careful examination, and recalling from \eqref{eq:BandD} that $\I_{\cB_{t_1}^{t_{k}}}$ contains the indicator $\ind{z_{t_k}=1}$, it is sufficient to consider the case where $z_{t_k}$ is fixed to the value 1.
-This constraint simplifies considerably our analysis and it is the main reason we have developed the specific equalities in Lemma\,\ref{lem:2}.
-We also recall that $z_{t_k}=1$, according Remark\,\ref{rem:1}, is a prerequisite for querying at $t_k$.
+This constraint simplifies considerably our analysis and it is the main reason we have developed equalities \eqref{eq:lem2-3}, \eqref{eq:lem2-4} in Lemma\,\ref{lem:2}.
+We also recall that $z_{t_k}=1$, according to Remark\,\ref{rem:1}, is a prerequisite for querying at $t_k$.